Asal-Rah/StudentPerformancePrediction/README.md

 # StudentPerformancePrediction
-In this project I tried to predict each student's performance based on the provided data such as their family background, using an MLP model.
+In this project I predicted each student's performance based on the provided data such as their family background, using an MLP model.